-- The number of customers in the GS<50 kW class have been steadily increasing over the past - 6 few years.
+6 The number of customers in the GS<50 kW class have been steadily increasing over the past

+7 few years.
 WDI anticipates this trend to continue.
-A portion of the difference is attributable to - 7 reclassification of customers from GS<50 to GS>50 and vice versa.
-A primary reason for this is - 8 customers that are just either slighting over the demand requirements or slightly below. - 9 Conservation initiatives are having an impact on the change in reclassification.
-WDI anticipates - an increase of 3 GS<50 customer for 2015 and another 3 customers in 2016.
-The methodology - behind the projections for 2015 and 2016 are explained at Ex.
+A portion of the difference is attributable to

+8 reclassification of customers from GS<50 to GS>50 and vice versa.
+A primary reason for this is an increase of 3 GS<50 customer for 2015 and another 3 customers in 2016.
+The methodology behind the projections for 2015 and 2016 are explained at Ex.
 3/Tab 1/Sch.
 11.